 A current barrier for underserviced population groups accessing the Medicare Benefits Schedule Better Access initiative is the out-of-pocket cost for the patient.
-Australian Bureau of Statistics survey identified that high out-of-pocket cost prevent people with long-term or chronic conditions from seeking healthcare and place financial strain on low-income consumers27.
-An increasing number of people delay visits to GPs and psychologists because of cost consideration28.
+Australian Bureau of Statistics survey identified that high out-of-pocket costs prevent people with long-term or chronic conditions from seeking healthcare and place financial strain on low-income consumers.
+An increasing number of people delay visits to GPs and psychologists because of cost consideration.

-In 2016-17, 43.1 per cent of Gold Coast residents out an out-of-pocket cost for a non-hospital Medicare service.
-For these patients with a cost, the median amount spent in the year was \$145 per patient.
-This means that half of patients with cost spent more than \$145, and half spent less29
+In 2016-17, 43.1% of Gold Coast residents had an out-of-pocket cost for a non-hospital Medicare service.
+For these patients with a cost, the median amount spent per year was \$145 per patient.

-In 2018-19, \$12,148,391 was the total fees charged by the clinical psychologists, comprising the benefits paid by Medicare and patients' out-of-pocket cost with 80,083 services being claimed30
+In 2020-21, the total fees charged by the clinical psychologists for 98,596 services amounted to \$16,308,149, comprising the benefits paid by Medicare and patients' out-of-pocket cost.